-Design of the tower includes flexible layouts with floors that open up for tenants wishing to occupy more than one floor.
-The development is designed with cascading terraces decked with foliage, atriums with ceilings as high as 23ft, and a glass facade.
+The design of the tower includes flexible layouts with floors that open up for tenants wishing to occupy more than one floor.
+The development is designed with cascading terraces decked with foliage, atriums with ceilings as high as 23ft and a glass facade.

-The retail space will occupy the building's six-storey podium, while a large amenity terrace will be located on the seventh floor.
-Outdoor spaces will be available at every floor from the podium onwards.
+The retail space will occupy the building’s six-storey podium, while a large amenity terrace will be located on the seventh floor.
+Outdoor spaces will be available on every floor from the podium onwards.

 The tower is an example of a contemporary work setting where nature is integrated with the office environment in a coherent manner.

-The prolific green spaces of the tower are inspired by the large expanse of newly developed green area close by, the 550-acre Hudson River park and also the final phase of the High Line elevated park.
+The prolific green spaces of the tower are inspired by the large expanse of a newly developed green area close by, the 550-acre Hudson River Park and also the final phase of the High Line elevated park.

 The landscape at the Spiral blends with its surroundings by extending the green space of the adjacent High Line upwards in a spiralling motion, coiled around the building, creating an upward path of green spaces.